 Ikbal is originally from Bangladesh.
-He completed his Masters of Science in Environmental and Occupational Health Science with a concentration in work site health promotion from Western Kentucky University in Bowling Green, Kentucky.
-Ikbal also completed a Bachelor of Science in Physical Therapy from the University of Dhaka, Bangladesh.
-Ikbal worked as an intern with the South Central Kentucky AHEC for a year and as a Graduate Assistant and Graduate Research Assistant with the Institute for Rural Health at Western Kentucky University while pursuing his master's degree.
-He also served as Physical Therapy Consultant at the National Foundation for Development of the Disabled Persons and Bangladesh Diabetic Association in his home country.
-He is looking forward to living in Alabama and serving the community to improve their health through the Southern Alabama AHEC.
+He completed his Masters of Science in Environmental and Occupational Health Science with a concentration in worksite health promotion from Western Kentucky University in Bowling Green, Kentucky.
+Ikbal also completed B.S. in Physical Therapy from the University of Dhaka, Bangladesh.
+Ikbal worked as an intern with the South Central Kentucky AHEC for a year and as a Graduate Assistant and Graduate Research Assistant at Western Kentucky University while pursuing his master's degree.
+He also served as a Physical Therapy Consultant at the National Foundation for Development of Disabled Persons and the Bangladesh Diabetic Association in his home country.
+Ikbal joined Southern Alabama AHEC as the Progam Manager in 2017.
+In 2021, he was promoted to Director of Programs as he assumed an increased managerial role in Center operations.
+In 2023, Ikbal was promoted to Associate Director.
+He is enjoying living in Alabama and serving the rural and underserved communities to improve their health through the Southern Alabama AHEC.